mprince2k18/larahooks/readme.md

   ![Demo](http://i.imgur.com/Udy1TkG.png "demo")

   You can also bind multiple action with this hook.
-Hookr also support filter.
+LaraHooks also support filter.
 Remind this when you bind multiple filter in a hook then every filter get data from previous filters return data.
 Suppose you want to add a filter hook in a blog view section.

 ```
   <h1>{{$blog->title}}</h1>
   <p>
-  {{hook_filter('posts', $blog->content)}}
+  {{do_filter('posts', $blog->content)}}
   </p>
 ```